lemonJS/serverless-http-utils/README.md

 # Serverless HTTP Utils

-A small utils package that simplifies REST handlers inside Serverless TypeScript APIs.
+A small utils package that simplifies REST handlers inside Serverless APIs.

 ### Requirements
-- A Serverless API using Typescript
+- A Serverless API using node v14 or later
 - ApiGateway configured to use the v2 event

 ### Installation